rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Site Scan Engine

-Update the scan engine/scan engine pool associated with a site
+This action is used to update the scan engine/scan engine pool associated with a site

 ##### Input